scouten/ericscouten.travel/content/2026/02-22+south-africa/12-robben-island/index.md

 And now for something lighter ... here is Table Mountain as seen from the ferry returning from Robben Island.
 Looks like we lucked out with the weather yesterday — having clear skies and sunny weather was _amazing._

-{{ es_cdn_image(id = "es-263-0159", cdn_version = "v1", cdn_key = "img/v1/2026/03/es-263-0159", caption = "Ferry from Robben Island to Cape Town, Western Cape, South Africa", alt = "View from a ferry across choppy dark grey water toward Cape Town, where a thick blanket of cloud spills over Table Mountain like a tablecloth, with the faint city skyline and harbour cranes visible below under a heavily overcast sky.") }}
+{{ es_cdn_image(id = "es-263-0159", cdn_version = "v1", cdn_key = "img/v1/2026/03/es-263-0159", caption = "ferry from Robben Island to Cape Town, Western Cape, South Africa", alt = "View from a ferry across choppy dark grey water toward Cape Town, where a thick blanket of cloud spills over Table Mountain like a tablecloth, with the faint city skyline and harbour cranes visible below under a heavily overcast sky.") }}

 One last photo for today: Back in Cape Town, I loved this steampunk giraffe sculpture with a crow on its nose.